KRIISHSHARMA/connection/README.md

   - **HDD**
   - **SDD**
   - **OPTICAL DISK**
+- **SAN** : A Storage Area Network (SAN) is a network of storage devices that can be accessed by multiple servers or computers, providing a shared pool of storage space
+- **NAS** : Network-attached storage (NAS) is dedicated file storage that enables multiple users and heterogeneous client devices to retrieve data from centralized disk capacity.
+Users on a local area network (LAN) access the shared storage via a standard Ethernet connection.
+-

 # ARCHITECTURE
 - **RISC** - Reduced Instruction Set Computer- Closed source - ARM